qwshen/spark-etl-framework/docs/sql-actor.md

 - The expression - ```(select count(*) from users)``` is calculated, and the value is assigned to ```${count_users}```.

 The above example also shows the difference between set and setrun:
-- setrun gets evaluation immediately.
+- setrun statements get evaluated immediately.
-- set is lazy evaluation.
+- set statements are lazily evaluated.

 Please note:
 - **Any variables defined through set or setrun statements can be referenced by any down-stream actors.**